zzendor/test-readme/readme.md

 # EasySave

-**EasySave** is a Windows backup utility developed as part of the FISA3 2026 engineering curriculum at CESI.
+**EasySave** is a Windows backup utility developed.
 It provides a graphical desktop interface for creating, configuring, and executing backup jobs with support for concurrent execution, priority-based file ordering, selective encryption, and remote log collection.

 > Technical documentation: [TECHNICAL_DOC.md](TECHNICAL_DOC.md)